WallarooLabs/wally/book/python/writing-your-own-stateful-application.md

 ```

 ### Encoder
-The encoder is going to receive a `Votes` instance and encode into a bytearray with the letter, followed by the vote count as a big-endian 32-bit unsigned integer:
+The encoder is going to receive a `Votes` instance and encode into a string with the letter, followed by the vote count as a big-endian 32-bit unsigned integer:

 ```python
 class Encoder(object):